Ira Jan: Biography

 Esther Yoselevitch was the youngest of three children of a Jewish family in Kishinev, then in the Russian Empire (now part of Moldova).
 Her father, Joseph (Osip) Yoselevitch, was an influential Russian lawyer.
 Recognizing her artistic talent, her father sent her at the age of 16 to study at the Moscow School of Painting, Sculpture and Architecture in Moscow, an uncommon move in Jewish society at that time.
 After completing her studies in Moscow, she studied in Paris, where her brother, Shimon, was practicing medicine.
-After returning to Kishinev, she became involved with the Socialist Revolutionary Party, one of whom was the bacteriology student Dmitry Slepian (Дмитрия Слепяна), who she married and with whom she had a daughter, Elena (Елены).
+After returning to Kishinev, she became involved with the Socialist Revolutionary Party, one of whom was the bacteriology student Dmitry Slepian (Дмитрия Слепяна), whom she married and with whom she had a daughter, Elena (Елены).

 In 1903, after the Kishinev pogrom, Hayim Nahman Bialik, later recognized as Israel's national poet, was sent to Kishinev by the Jewish Historical Commission in Odessa to interview survivors and prepare a report.
 During this time, Jan met Bialik and fell in love with him, leading her to leave her husband and revolutionary party.
 She wrote later, "These three weeks gave me the happiness of being with our great poet.
 He brought me back to my people and to himself."

 In 1906 Jan immigrated to Ottoman Palestine with her daughter.
 In 1908 she settled in Jerusalem and became associated with a group of artists who called themselves "The New Jerusalem", founded by Boris Schatz whom she had met in Paris.
 She lived in a commune-like setting in a building near the Bezalel Academy together with Rachel Yanait Ben-Zvi, Yitzhak Ben-Zvi and others.
 During this period, she translated into Russian Bialik's prose poem Scroll of Fire and the poem The Dead of the Desert.
 Rachel Yanait and Jan became very close, and would walk around Jerusalem, with Jan drawing and painting scenes and people of the city.
 Jan also published some essays and poems in Eliezer Ben-Yehuda's newspaper HaZvi (later renamed "HaOr").
 For lack of an appropriate school framework for their children, the artist group also founded the Gymnasia Rehavia.

 In 1914, following the outbreak of World War I, Jan moved to Tel Aviv and lived in the Adler House.
 There she continued to teach drawing at the Herzliya Hebrew Gymnasium, where Nachum Gutman was one of her students.
 In the 1917 Tel Aviv and Jaffa deportation Jan was deported to Alexandria in Egypt, where she lived in poverty for four months, and contracted tuberculosis.
 Just before the deportation, she managed to hastily hide all her large oil paintings in the Tel Aviv attic of Avraham Brill, a Jewish Colonization Association official, and upon returning to Tel Aviv she discovered that all had disappeared.
 She died of the tuberculosis, heartbroken at the loss of her works.